Different uses for voting

 It gets worse: a district's bias often makes it a “safe seat” a captive audience for one party.
 So voters in a plurality district are given very little choice or no real choice.5

-A few of the few voters who do get some choice can make a council swerve from side to side.
-Its majority (dark blue in this picture) sets all policies and budgets.
+If the voters in a few districts are given real choices, all power might flip from one faction of reps to another.
+Its majority (dark blue below) sets all policies and budgets.
 Hopes and fears of sudden policy flips polarize politics.
 Each battle is brutal because the winner takes all.

 Plurality election